asavagar/uk-covid19-firm-creation/content/authors/Jonathan Hobbs/_index.md

 ---

-Mason Veilleux is a master's student at the University of Kent's School of Economics.
-He was awarded a BA and MA from the University of Oklahoma's College of International and Area studies.
-While there, he studied Latin American history, international political economy, and political science.
-His interests are centered on industrial organization and structural transformation of middle- and high-income countries.
+Jonathan Hobbs is an undergraduate Mathematics student at the University of Kent.

-On this project, Mason is researching the effects of UK firm creation across districts and industries in terms of market power, employment, and its autoregressive qualities.
+Through the University of Kent’s [Summer Vacation Research Competition]( https://www.kent.ac.uk/graduate-researcher-college/news/1973/undergraduate-summer-vacation-research-competition-winners-announced), he is working with [Yannis Galanakis](https://www.yannisgalanakis.com) to investigate the effects of  ‘Eat Out to Help Out’ scheme on business creation and employment.